rahulshankariyer/Covid_Vaccination/README.md

 ## Analysis

-1. Using SQL Server Management Studio the data of Covid Vaccinations vs Cases & Deaths by date was extracted.
+Using SQL Server Management Studio the data of Covid Vaccinations, Cases & Deaths by Date was extracted using the below query:

-2. The queries used to extract the data are available in the <a href = "https://github.com/rahulshankariyer/PortolioProject/blob/main/Covid%20Vaccination%20Effect%20on%20Cases%20%26%20Deaths/Vaccinations%20vs%20Covid%20Cases%20%26%20Deaths.sql"> Vaccinations vs Covid Cases & Deaths.sql </a> file
+select d.date,

+sum(cast(d.new_cases as float)) as total_cases,

+sum(cast(d.new_deaths as float)) as total_deaths,

+sum(cast(v.new_vaccinations as float)) as total_vaccinations

+from ProjectPortfolio..[Covid Deaths] d join ProjectPortfolio..[Covid Vaccinations] v

+on d.location = v.location and d.date = v.date

+where d.continent is not null

+group by d.date

+order by d.date;

-3. Using the data extracted in Step 2, the following analysis was performed in Jupyter Notebooks - <a href = "https://github.com/rahulshankariyer/PortolioProject/blob/main/Covid%20Vaccination%20Effect%20on%20Cases%20%26%20Deaths/Covid%2019%20Vaccinations%20vs%20Cases%20%26%20Deaths.ipynb"> Covid Vaccinations, Cases & Deaths With Time (Python) </a>
+Using the data extracted from the above query, the following analysis was performed in Jupyter Notebooks - <a href = "https://github.com/rahulshankariyer/PortolioProject/blob/main/Covid%20Vaccination%20Effect%20on%20Cases%20%26%20Deaths/Covid%2019%20Vaccinations%20vs%20Cases%20%26%20Deaths.ipynb"> Covid Vaccinations, Cases & Deaths With Time (Python) </a>

-4. A consolidated graph of the Dates against Vaccinations, Cases & Deaths, created in Tableau, is given below -
+A consolidated graph of the Dates against Vaccinations, Cases & Deaths, created in Tableau, is given below -

    ![alt text](https://raw.githubusercontent.com/rahulshankariyer/Covid_Vaccination/main/Covid%20Vaccination%20-%20Effect%20on%20Cases%20%26%20Deaths.png)